-The shoal materials which underlie the sand fill are clayey sands that generally contain from 15 to 30 percent fines.
+The shoal materials which underlie the sand fill are clayey sands that generally contain more than 20 percent fines and have measurable PIs.
 These materials are not liquefiable in any conventional sense and they were very resistant to densification by vibratory loading in trials that were performed at the site.
 The properties of the shoal materials are discussed in greater detail subsequently, but on the face of it, if the hydraulically placed sand fill is densified, the shoal materials do not show a loss of strength under vibratory loadings, the young Bay Mud is consolidated not only under the weight of the existing fill but under additional surcharge loads, and the rock revetment is composed of free-draining, competent rock, there is no obvious concern about shoreline stability at this site, even given its proximity to the San Andreas and Hayward faults.